 To make the rest of the dish, you quickly cook and remove the fish and shrimp, then cook down the onion and pepper that forms the base of the dish.
 Then add in the garlic and fennel seeds, followed by the pasta, to take on the oils etc then cover it with stock and tomatoes.
 The pasta then cooks in this delicious mixture.
 The clams, fish and shrimp are added towards the end and once cooked, it’s served.
 You can vary the seafood and fish you add to taste or what you have available but these are a good mix.

 Fideua, like paella, would traditionally be cooked outside on an open fire to add even more great flavor but even cooking indoors it’s a wonderfully tasty dish.
 It’s one that you make in as large a quantity as you need (or can fit in a pan) then share with your family and friends.
 For me, that seems particularly fitting for this week’s Sunday Supper and I have some great memories of enjoying fideua on the beach or at home with both friends and family.
 I hope you’ll give this dish a try and make some of your own memories – it’s certainly a delicious dish to add to your ‘to try’ list.

-- 1 whole bronzini/dorada (often sold as sea bass in UK) - ask for fillets removed but keep bones
+- 1 bronzini whole - also called dorada, often sold as sea bass in UK - ask for fillets removed but keep bones

-- a small carrot, cleaned but no need to peel or take ends off
+- 1 carrot small, cleaned but no need to peel or take ends off

 - 1 red pepper